uglow/thumbsup-fav-server/DEVELOPERS.md

 Once your changes are working well outside Docker, it's time to test them inside Docker.

+1. `npm run stop` to stop the local PM2 instances (if any are running)
-1. `docker build -t fav-server .` to build the docker image locally.
+2. `docker build -t fav-server .` to build the docker image locally.
-2. `./run-local.sh` to start the server in Docker.
+3. `./run-local.sh` to start the **API server** in Docker.

+Note: At this point, you have an API server running inside docker on port 8080.
+To see it working, you need to start a webserver and connect it to the API server

-Testing the side **inside** Docker allows the patch files (see below) to be applied.
+Testing the site **inside** Docker allows the patch files (see below) to be applied.

 # Patch folder